doctrine/deprecations/README.md

 \Doctrine\Deprecations\Deprecation::enableTrackingDeprecations();
 ```

-Access is provided to all triggered deprecations and their individual count:
+Tracking is enabled with all three modes and provides access to all triggered
+deprecations and their individual count:

 ```php
 $deprecations = \Doctrine\Deprecations\Deprecation::getTriggeredDeprecations();